Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             CDS.
       --tss_fuzzy TSS_FUZZY, -fu TSS_FUZZY
-                            If --compare_TSS is assigned. please type the fuzzy for comparing TSS with transcript assembly here.
+                            If --compare_TSS is assigned. please type the fuzzy for comparing TSS with transcript here.
 Default is 5.
       --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
                             If the TEX+/- libraries can be provided, please assign the name of TEX+/- library.
 The format is: